Emil V. Cianciulli

 Emil V. "Al" Cianciulli (1930–2019) was an American lawyer, businessman, civil rights advocate, and Korean War veteran who also served as the chairman of Hofstra University's Board of Trustees.

-Life & career
+Life and career

 Education

 Cianciulli graduated from Hofstra University in 1952.
 He then earned his PhD from Fordham University.

 Career

 Military service

 Cianciulli served in the Korean War with the United States Army, and earned a Bronze Star for his service.

 Law

 Cianculli would help establish the law firm of Suozzi, English & Cianciulli, which is now named Meyer, Suozzi, English & Klein; he had also served as its president and chief executive.

 Eventually, Cianciulli would also help establish the firm of Cianciulli & Meng.

 Island Helicopter

 In 1984, Cianciulli became the president and chief executive of Island Helicopter after previously serving as its vice chairman.

 Hofstra University

-Cianciulli served on Hofstra University's Board of Trustees between 1972 and 1986, and also served on Hofstra's legal counsel.
+Cianciulli served on Hofstra University's board of trustees between 1972 and 1986, and also served on Hofstra's legal counsel.
 He originally served as a secretary, eventually becoming its vice-chairman and ultimately its chairman.

 Additionally, Cianciulli won several awards from Hofstra – including its Presidential Medal.
 He also created the school's Emil V. Cianciulli Endowed Scholarship.